-Footnote 1: When grant support is continued or renewed at annual or other intervals, the retention period for the records for each funding period starts on the day the grantee or subgrantee submits to the awarding agency its single or last audit report for that period.
-However, if grant support is renewed quarterly, the retention period for each year’s records starts on the day the grantee submits its expenditure report for the last quarter of the federal, state, or other designated fiscal year.
-In all other cases, the retention period starts on the day the grantee submits its final audit report.
-If an expenditure or audit report has been waived, the retention period starts on the day the report would have been due.

 Access to Records

-The entities listed below have the right to access any pertinent books, documents, papers, or other records that are pertinent to the grant in order to make audits, examinations, excerpts and transcripts.
+The terms and conditions of TWC grant awards, including the Agency Board Agreement, specify that the Grantee and its subrecipients, contractors, and subcontractors shall grant access and the right to examine, copy, or mechanically reproduce, books, papers, minutes, documents, automated data systems, and other records pertaining to TWC grant awards from Monday through Friday, between the hours of 8:00 a.m. and 5:00 p.m., in the local time zone, excluding state or federal holidays.
+In the event of suspected fraud, malfeasance, or program abuse, Agency investigators may retain the original records and leave the mechanically reproduced copies in place of the original records.

 This right lasts as long as the records are retained.

-Federal funding source, as applicable, including:

-The U.S. Department of Labor

-The U.S. Department of Health and Human Services

-The U.S. Department of Education

-The U.S. Department of Agriculture
+Such rights of access and examination are granted to the following entities and their authorized representatives, as applicable:

+Federal funding source, as applicable, including but not limited to the U.S. Department of Labor, the U.S. Department of Health and Human Services, the U.S. Department of Education, and the U.S. Department of Agriculture;

-Inspector General
+Inspector General;

-Comptroller General of the United States
+Comptroller General of the United States;

-Governmental Accounting Office
+U.S. Government Accountability Office;

-Texas State Auditor
+Texas State Auditor’s Office;

+Office of the Attorney General of Texas;

-Texas Workforce Commission
+Texas Workforce Commission;

-Other state and federal auditing agencies, or
+Other state and federal agencies; and

-Any duly authorized representative of the above named agencies as deemed appropriate by the Agency
+Any duly authorized representative of the above named agencies as deemed appropriate by the Agency.

 Unlike the parties above, public access to records is restricted.
-Contractors are not required to permit public access to their records unless required by federal, state, or local law.
+Grantees are not required to permit public access to their records unless required by federal, state, or local law.

-Authority:

-OMB Circular A-110 §__.53

-29 CFR §97.42

-45 CFR §92.42

-7 CFR §§3015.20-25
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.334 and 200.337

 Texas Government Code § 2262.003

-Uniform Grant Management Standards, Part III, §__.42

-Agency-Board Agreement, Section 13
+TxGMS: “Records Retention and Access”

+Agency Board Agreement Section 20 (October 2022)

-Last Update: August 31, 2020
+Last Update: October 1, 2023